awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.md

 # IAM database authentication<a name="UsingWithRDS.IAMDBAuth"></a>

 You can authenticate to your DB cluster using AWS Identity and Access Management \(IAM\) database authentication\.
-IAM database authentication works with Aurora MySQL and Aurora PostgreSQL\.
+IAM database authentication works with MariaDB, Aurora MySQL and Aurora PostgreSQL\.
 With this authentication method, you don't need to use a password when you connect to a DB cluster\.
 Instead, you use an authentication token\.

 An *authentication token* is a unique string of characters that Amazon Aurora generates on request\.
 Authentication tokens are generated using AWS Signature Version 4\.
 Each token has a lifetime of 15 minutes\.
 You don't need to store user credentials in the database, because authentication is managed externally using IAM\.
 You can also still use standard database authentication\.
 The token is only used for authentication and doesn't affect the session after it is established\.